JaniPM/chatty/README.md

 ### Build - tsconfig.json

-- CommonJS is used for module-option cause Jest and some other libs don't play yet well together with ES2020/ESNext
+- CommonJS is used for module-option => Jest and some other libs don't play yet well together with ES2020/ESNext.
 - Build excludes spec files `"./src/**/*.spec.ts"`.
-Otherwise jest would run tests twice, once for ts files and once for transpiled js files.
+Otherwise, jest would run tests twice, once for ts files and once for transpiled js files.
 Besides we don't want test files included to `./dist`

 ### Test